top of page

 Walnut Oil from M. Graham

-When I paint several layers, I add Walnut Oil to my medium in the last layers to make it fatter.
+I rarely use oil, but rather the above-mentioned Walnut Alkyd Medium.
+However, sometimes, specially if I paint many layers, I add Walnut Oil to my medium in the last layers to make it fatter.

 You can also use Walnut Oil to clean brushes throughout the painting process and at the end of the session before you clean them with soap and water.